As experienced wills and trust attorneys, one question we routinely deal with relates to premarital agreement vs prenup.

 Prenuptial Agreements to the Rescue

 A prenuptial agreement can be very useful in such a situation.
-A prenuptial agreement is essentially a contract between two individuals preparing to marry that details how property will be owned throughout the marriage and what rights each spouse has to the property of the other.
+A prenuptial agreement is more than just a formal agreement to get married.
+It is essentially a contract between two individuals preparing to marry that details how property will be owned throughout the marriage and what rights each spouse has to the property of the other.
 The agreement specifies the nature and extent of the property that each spouse is bringing into the marriage as well as how that property will be divided if the couple ever divorce or one spouse dies during the marriage.
 The agreement can outline the extent to which a spouse has the right to give their property to their children from a different relationship or to charities or other beneficiaries through estate planning.
 It also allows each spouse to waive certain rights to the property of the other spouse, such as elective share rights.

 In addition, with a prenuptial agreement, both spouses can reserve the right to leave property to each other in their subsequent estate planning via a will or a trust.
 Thus, a prenuptial agreement does not necessarily require that each spouse waive forever all claims to the separate property of the other spouse.
-Prenuptial agreements can be renegotiated over time as circumstances in the relationship change and if both spouses agree.
+With the help of a seasoned wills and trust attorney, prenuptial agreements can be renegotiated over time as circumstances in the relationship change and if both spouses agree.
 Ultimately, a prenuptial agreement allows an individual who plans to marry to settle the uncertainty surrounding property rights issues that often come with marriage and the corresponding legal rights that attach to married couples.

 When Should You Consider Getting a Prenuptial Agreement?

 In general, a prenuptial agreement is helpful under the following circumstances:

 - You are marrying or remarrying and want to keep your finances separate from your spouse’s.